visdesignlab/upset2/README.md

   - `hideNoSet` (boolean): Whether or not to hide the subset which is a member of *no* sets.
 Defaults to `false`.
 - `visibleSets` (string[]): List of which sets are visible and loaded into the UpSet plot.
 (Ex: ["Set_Comedy", "Set_Drama", "Set_Action"]).
 - `visibleAttributes` (string[]): List of which attributes are visible and loaded into the UpSet plot.
 (Ex: ["ReleaseDate", "AvgRating"]).
-- `bookmarkedIntersections`: List of which subsets (ids) are bookmarked.
+- `bookmarks`: List of which subsets (ids) are bookmarked.
 Each list entry should be an object with the following key-value pairs:
   - `id` (string): Generated id for the subset.
 In UpSet 2.0, the id uses `~&~` as a set delimiter, and always prepends `Subset_`.
 Ex: `Subset_Action~&~Adventure~&~Comedy`
   - `label` (string): Human readable label for the subset.
 Ex: `Action & Adventure & Comedy`
   - `size` (number): The size of the subset.